-Compare plate aluminium fishing boats and their features.
+Compare plate aluminum fishing boats and their features.

 Sometimes it's hard to tell what's real and what's a gimmick.
-We break down the common myths about Plate Aluminium Fishing Boats.
+We break down the common myths about Aluminum Plate Fishing Boats.

 When you buy a boat, you are buying its performance of design and safety.

 Three types of Aluminium Boats

 Plate Boats: Made from 5083 structural marine grade aluminium, designed and built as a traditional fully framed vessel.
 These vessels typically are used in commercial applications and meet the strict requirements of the NSCV.